 If the plastic wall is frozen up and won’t come cleanly off after the screws are removed – don’t force and break it.
 Allow it to defrost a while, or use a hair dryer to gently warm it up around the edges.

-The photo at the top of the page shows the ice in the base of our freezer.
+The photo at the top of this page shows the ice in the base of our freezer.
 The photo to the left shows the ice that was behind the back cover.
+It’s in the bottom right corner under the metal section.
 You can also see the sloping channel where defrosted water should run down to the right and out through the drain hole in the corner.
-It was solid with ice.
+The hole was blocked solid with ice.
 You can even see the trickle line where water has run from the channel into the base.

 Taking care not to get too close to any plastic or sensors I assisted the defrosting by carefully blowing warm air with a hair dryer.
 I also used a little warm water which I carefully poured into the hole to melt through the ice that was blocking it up.
 I then pushed a small bit of plastic through the hole to make sure it was clear.
 It was then just a matter of re-fitting the plastic back wall and plugging the freezer back in.
 I put it on the fast freeze option to assist getting it back down to temperature as quickly as possible.